collectSPACE: Messages

 Code 3 Collectibles Immortalizes the Apollo Moon Missions with the Smithsonian National Air and Space Museum Collection

-Code 3 Collectibles celebrates the great space race and preserves the history of America’s exploration of space through detailed replicas of the Apollo 17 Mission.
-The Smithsonian National Air and Space Museum Collection, a set of hand-casted replicas, captures the heritage and pioneering spirit of aviation and space flight and includes “The Apollo Astronaut: The Last Man On The Moon” “The Lunar Module: The First True Spacecraft and “The Lunar Roving Vehicle: Exploring the Moon.”
+Code 3 Collectibles celebrates the great space race and preserves the history of America's exploration of space through detailed replicas of the Apollo 17 Mission.
+The Smithsonian National Air and Space Museum Collection, a set of hand-casted replicas, captures the heritage and pioneering spirit of aviation and space flight and includes "The Apollo Astronaut: The Last Man On The Moon" "The Lunar Module: The First True Spacecraft" and "The Lunar Roving Vehicle: Exploring the Moon."
 The line is officially endorsed by Apollo 17 Commander Captain Eugene A. Cernan.

 Captain Cernan was one of fourteen astronauts selected by NASA in October 1963.
 He occupied the pilot seat alongside of command pilot Tom Stafford on the Gemini IX mission.
 During this 3-day flight which began on June 3, 1966, Cernan was the second American to walk in space.
 Cernan subsequently served as backup pilot for Gemini 12 and as backup lunar module pilot for Apollo 7 and Apollo 14.
 He made his third space flight as spacecraft commander of Apollo 17--the last scheduled manned mission to the moon for the United States.
 He was the last American astronaut to walk on the moon.